hamza-aloglu/gizmo/README.md

 ### Scheduler

-- With [ScheduledThreadPoolExecuter](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ScheduledThreadPoolExecutor.html), I ensured that requests can be processed after a given time.
+- With [ScheduledExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ScheduledExecutorService.html) and [ConcurrentHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentHashMap.html), I ensured that requests can be executed after a given time and can be cancelled at any time.

-User is able to schedule the card' column replacement.
+User is able to schedule the card' column replacement for tomorrow.

 ## 3) Database